sjsarsa/edm_eeg_confusion_detection/README.md

 This is a project for the Helsinki University course on Educational Data Mining.

 ## Our goal
-We follow the example of the paper [Confused or not confused?](https://dl.acm.org/citation.cfm?id=3107513) by Zhaoheng Ni et al and try to create a recurrent neural network (RNN) model capable of inferring students' confusion i.e. brain fog during watching online lecture videos.
+We follow the example of the paper [Confused or not confused?](https://dl.acm.org/citation.cfm?id=3107513) by Ni et al and try to create a recurrent neural network (RNN) model capable of inferring students' confusion i.e. brain fog during watching online lecture videos.

 The authors show in the paper that data obtained from a single-channel EEG headset is enough to classify binary confusion with reasonable accuracy.
 Our first aim is to replicate the work done in the paper, since the [data](#data) is openly available.